OpenWaterFoundation/owf-app-infomapper-builder-ng/mkdocs-project/docs/index.md

-# Welcome to MkDocs

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.
+# InfoMapper Builder

+This is the user documentation for the Open Water Foundation (OWF) InfoMapper Builder software.
+User documentation describes how to configure, deploy, and use the software.

 ## Project layout

     mkdocs.yml    # The configuration file.
     docs/
       index.md  # The documentation homepage.
       ...       # Other markdown pages, images and other files.